-In addition, on the Closing Date, HighCape offered and sold to certain affiliates of Foresite Capital Management, LLC (the "Foresite Funds"), pursuant to the Subscription Agreements, an aggregate of 696,250 shares of HighCape Class A common stock at a price of \$0.001 per share for aggregate gross proceeds to HighCape of \$696.25 after a corresponding number of shares of HighCape Class B common stock was irrevocably forfeited by the Sponsor, which closed immediately prior to the Business Combination.
-The shares of HighCape Class A common stock upon consummation of the Business Combination.
+In addition, on the Closing Date, HighCape offered and sold to certain affiliates of Foresite Capital Management, LLC (the "Foresite Funds"), pursuant to the Subscription Agreements, an aggregate of 696,250 shares of HighCape Class A common stock at a price of \$0.001 per share for aggregate gross proceeds to HighCape of \$606.25 after a corresponding number of shares of HighCape Class B common stock was irrevocably forfeited by the Sponsor, which closed immediately prior to the Business Combination.
+The shares of HighCape Class A common stock issued to the Foresite Funds became shares of the Company's Class A common stock upon consummation of the Business Combination.